* FTSE 100 down 0.6 pct, mirrors European pullback

 * Land Securities trades higher after Bluewater deal

-LONDON, June 25 UK shares fell on Wednesday, mirroring losses across European markets and an overnight retreat in the U.S. and Asia as escalating violence in Iraq spooked investors.
+LONDON, June 25 UK shares fell in early trade on Wednesday, mirroring losses across European markets and an overnight retreat in the U.S. and Asia as mounting violence in Iraq spooked investors.

-London's FTSE 100 benchmark index was down 0.6 percent at 6,744.29 points by 1026 GMT.
-Year-to-date, the index is broadly flat but still hovering around seven-year highs.
+The London FTSE 100 benchmark index was down 0.6 percent at 0740 GMT, to 6,742.60 points.
+Year-to-date, the index is broadly flat but still hovering at seven-year highs.

-Meggitt, a manufacturer of aircraft parts, was among the worst performers on the FTSE 100, down 2.8 percent after a downgrade from JPMorgan.
+Meggitt, a manufacturer of aircraft parts, was the worst performer on the FTSE 100, down 3 percent after a broker downgrade from JPMorgan.

 But drug company Shire, which is defending itself from a $46 billion approach by U.S. group AbbVie, saw its shares gain 0.7 percent after it said a U.S. court had endorsed its patents on top-selling hyperactivity drug Vyvanse.

-And commercial-property firm Land Securities rose 0.3 percent after saying it had acquired a 30-percent stake in Bluewater, Kent for 656 million pounds ($1.1 billion).
+And commercial-property firm Land Securities traded 0.5 percent higher after saying it had acquired a 30 percent stake in Bluewater, Kent for 656 million pounds ($1.1 billion).

 "An interesting, significant acquisition ... that moves the focus of (Land Securities') retail portfolio towards more dominant centres," analysts at Oriel Securities wrote in a note to clients.
-(Reporting by Tricia Wright and Lionel Laurent; Editing by Louise Ireland)
+(Reporting by Lionel Laurent; Editing by Larry King)